home-assistant/home-assistant.io/source/_integrations/wolflink.markdown

 ha_domain: wolflink
 ---

-The `wolflink` integration uses the [Wolf Smart-Set](https://www.wolf-smartset.com/) web service as a source to fetch you heating system status.
+The `wolflink` integration uses the [Wolf Smart-Set](https://www.wolf-smartset.com/) web service as a source to fetch your heating system status.

-Currently integration is able to collect informations such as temperature, pressure heateing state.
+Currently, integration can collect information such as temperature, pressure and heating state.

-Remember that to integrate your heating device with Home Assistant you need to have WOLF LinkHome device connected to your heating device.
+Remember that to integrate your heating device with Home Assistant, you need to have a WOLF LinkHome device connected to your heating device.

-Currently integration fetch all data based on parameters which are exposed for your heating device.
+The integration fetches all data based on parameters, that are exposed by your heating device.

 ### Tested devices

-This integration was tested with Wolf Link Home Pro connected to FGB-28 device.
+This integration is with Wolf Link Home Pro connected to a FGB-28 device.

 ## Configuration